 After graduating with a First Class Degree in Rural Environmental Studies, he worked for the Shrewsbury Countryside Unit undertaking habitat surveys, practical habitat management and re-drafting management plans.
 He spent three years working for the National Trust on the Farne Islands NNR monitoring the breeding seabirds and grey seals as well as other aspects of the marine environment there.
 In 2001 Stuart worked for the US Fish & Wildlife Service in Alaska carrying out breeding bird surveys, large mammal tracking, water quality studies, amphibian studies and marine mammal surveys.
 On returning to the UK In 2002, he became SNH Site Manager for Noss NNR on Shetland.
 Then, after a year working for the Manx Wildlife Trust as Site Manager on the Ayres NNR he moved into consultancy.

 As a consultant ecologist primarily specialising in ornithology, holding Schedule 1 licences for a variety of raptors in Wales.
-Stuart also holds level 1 & 2 bat survey licences and great crested newt survey licences from both NE and NRW and is a full member of CIEEM.
+Stuart also holds level 1 survey licences for bats and great crested newt from both NE and NRW and is a full member of CIEEM.
 Stuart has also held Schedule 1 bird licences for Wales.
-He has undertaken ecological surveys on over sixty terrestrial windfarm projects and twenty offshore projects.
-He holds a current CSCS card for construction sites.
+He has undertaken ecological surveys on over ninety terrestrial windfarm projects and twenty offshore projects.
+He holds a current CSCS card for construction sites and is ROLO H&S certified.
 Further relevant qualifications include RYA Level 2 powerboat and safety boat certificates.

 He is (European Seabirds At Sea) ESAS trained, a qualified ESAS trainer, and JNCC approved MMO & PSO.
 To date he has accrued over 3000 hours of offshore work and also led survey teams on a number of seabird and marine mammal projects including the huge Hornsea round three offshore windfarm site in the North Sea.

 He regularly undertakes Ecological Impact Assessments (EcIAs) and Preliminary Ecological Assessments (PEA) for developers and other consultancies.
-He has provided expert services to over thirty consultancies across the UK.
+He has provided expert services to over forty consultancies across the UK.
 Stuart is also a current member of the Shropshire Birds Rarities Committee.
+He holds a current Emergency First Aid and ROLO Health & Safety certificates.

 He likes to combine travelling and wildlife photography and has visited a number of countries including Sri Lanka, Maldives, The US (Alaska, Oregon and Washington), Canada, Venezuela, Gambia, Morocco, and many countries in Europe.